ManuStealth/StudyNotion/README.md

-## Features ✨
+## Features and Functionalities ✨

-- *User authentication and authorization*: Students and instructors can signd up and log in to the platform using their email addresses and password.
+- *User authentication and authorization* : Students and instructors can signd up and log in to the platform using their email addresses and password.
 The platform also supports OTP (One-Time Password) verification  forgot password functionality for added security.
-- *Course management*: Instructors can create, read, update, and delete courses, as well as manage course content and media.
+- *Course management* : Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
-- *Payment Integration*: Students will purchase and enroll on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
+- *Payment Integration* : Students will purchase and enroll on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.
-- *Cloud-based media management*: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+- *Cloud-based media management* : StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
-- *Markdown formatting*: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.
+- *Markdown formatting* : Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.

 ## Table of Contents